peternatewood/pac-man-replica/README.md

 # Pac-Alike

-A game much like Pac-Man, using functional JavaScript.
+A game much like Pac-Man, using Object-Oriented JavaScript.